treweathers/Calculus/Guides/Sequences_Series.md

     * If $\sum |a_n|$ diverges, **THEN** proceed to the Alternating Series Test (AST) on $b_n$.
     * If AST conditions are met, the series is **Conditionally Convergent (CC)**.

-You have mastered the most crucial flow of series convergence!

-Now, let's put this systematic thinking to use on your remaining problems.
-Which one is next on your list?

 ### 🔍 Check 2: Special Forms (Easiest Tests)

 | Series Form | Test | Logic | Condition / Conclusion |